Doctors Recommended that Tim Tebow Be Aborted

 After birth, both Pam and Tim faced serious challenges.
 Pam said, “We were concerned at first because he was so malnourished.”

-Looking at this photo of Tim warming up before last week’s game with the Steelers, I’m thinking malnutrition wasn’t a long term problem. :)
+Seeing pictures of Tim, I’m thinking malnutrition wasn’t a long term problem. :)

 Okay, so I’ve told the inspiring story about doctors being wrong—wrong about Pam dying if she didn’t get the abortion, and wrong about Timmy’s long-term health.
 (By the way, as much as I respect the medical profession, physicians are sometimes wrong in their medical predictions, and even when right they’re not always the best moral guides.
 That’s why I cringe when I hear people say “abortion should be a decision between a woman and her doctor.”
 I’ve talked with many women who didn’t have Bob and Pam Tebow’s resolve, but who now wish they hadn’t listened to their doctor when he advised an abortion.)